Coronavirus information for learners

 Please do continue to be considerate to others and ensure that you do not attend classes if showing any symptoms of the virus or you have been knowingly in contact with anyone who has.

-As an adult education provider, our courses are exempt from the new ‘rule of six’ that came into effect on Monday 14 September.
 All our classrooms have already been assessed to hold a maximum capacity of learners based on its size, and as we offer part-time learning provision and our learners are not together in social bubbles for majority of the week, we have maintained a two metre social distance for all staff and learners for maximum safety.
 As a result of this continual action all our class sizes are already small.

 For more information about what you can and can’t do, visit this government FAQ page.